 Officials, however, do want a quick resolution on the future of the Huskers` athletic programs, whether that means staying with several longtime rivals in the Big 12 or leaving for the Big Ten.

 "The conjecture and all the intensity surrounding it is notpositive," Regent Jim McClurg said of the impending decision.
-"Everybody needs to know and has a right to know.
-The calamity and opportunity that`s conjured up by not knowing sometimes exceeds reality, so I think it`s important to get a decision done."

 The Big 12 reportedly has given Nebraska and Missouri a Friday deadline to affirm their commitment to the league.
 The two schools are among the leading candidates should the Big Ten expand, while other Big 12 schools are rumored to be part of plans for the Pac-10 to expand.